-You can print a selected spot color and a number of neighboring colors that have slightly different hues and saturation or brightness levels from the original spot color.
-You can choose a spot color variation to replace the original spot color in your jobs.
+You can print a selected spot color and a number of neighboring colors with hues that vary slightly from the original spot color.
+You can choose a spot color variation that better matches the desired visual appearance of the spot color to replace the original spot color in your jobs.

-It is useful to print spot color variations because a perfect $\Delta E$ match does not always result in a perfect visual match, due to the non-uniformity of the L\a\b\ color space.
-A spot color that looks color accurate on one media may yield a visibly incorrect color result on a different media.
+It is useful to print spot color variations because a recipe predicted based on the calibration and selected output profile resulting in a minimum ΔE match does not always result in a perfect visual match due to the printer having deviated from its current calibration and selected output profile or inherent limitations of the output profile.
+A spot color that looks color accurate on one media will sometimes yield a visibly incorrect color result on a different media.